mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 ﻿PrintClient
 ***********************

+Print Client allows you to print a defined area of you map.
+You can choose a template an format and a scale you want to use for printing.
+You can allow to rotate the area you want to print.

-PrintClient is still under construction.
-For now WGS84 is not supported.
+Please not: The PrintClient is still under construction.
+In version 3.0.0.2 WGS84 is not supported and only printing in A4 and A3 is possible.

 .. image:: ../../../../../figures/print_client.png
      :scale: 80